rolling-scopes-school/tasks/tasks/markups/level 1/theyalow/theyalow-ru.md

 ## Procedure

-Create a new private repository named *hexal* in **your** Github account and upload your HTML and CSS files.
+Create a new private repository named *theyalow* in **your** Github account and upload your HTML and CSS files.

 ## Assessment criteria